voschezang/coding-handbook/management-principles.md

 - Dealing with risk after they've materialized.

 **Stakeholder management (managing up)**

 > Ask for advice, not for feedback

+This involves

+- Organizing, monitoring, improving interactions with stakeholders.
+- Discovering who your stakeholders are.
+Evaluating their relative importance.
+E.g. based on urgency, power and legitimacy.

 Ascertain:

 - Their goals, their expectations
 - How they want to be kept in the loop
 - Be transparent.
 Share challenges.

+Communication - when they make a request

+- Send acknowledgement

+- Send planning.
+E.g. the estimated date of the change.

+- Confirm success - after the change has been done.

 **Expectation management**